cmdre94/Feed-Reader-Testing/README.md

 HOW TO SUCCESSFULLY RUN THE APPLICATION
-1. Double-click the C:\Users\ClifandMo\Documents\GitHub\frontend-nanodegree-feedreader-master folder.
+1. Download the cmdre94/Feed-Reader-Testing repository.

-2. Right-click the index.html file.
+2. Right-click the index.html file

-3. Select Open With.
+3. Select Open with

-4. Select a browser such as Google Chrome
+4. Select from the list of web browsers (Google Chrome for example).

 INSTRUCTIONS FOR STUDENTS